jack-scratch/jsynth-components-reese/README.md

 # Context
 At all points, the Web Audio API's context is available within the window object -- `window.ctx`.

+Upon page instantiation, the context is halted as a default.
+Upon any kind of mouse down event within the document, the context will be resumed and any audio will begin playing.

 # Component
 ## Control
 ### `<Btn />`